gregorriegler/ensemble-programming-workshop/application.md

 - [Introduce Ensemble Workshop by Emily Bache and Nitsan Avni - Testimonial](https://www.linkedin.com/feed/update/urn:li:activity:7140466077238538242/)
 - [Facilitation of a Mob Programming Session on the GDCR 2023 in Vienna, Austria](https://gregorriegler.com/speaking)
 - and more ...

+# Inbox

+Detailed Agenda: Provide a more detailed agenda or schedule for the workshop, including time slots for each activity (e.g., demo time, hands-on practice, reflection time).
+This will help participants manage their expectations and understand how the 120 minutes will be utilized.

+While CSharp is suggested, mentioning alternative programming  (F#, javascript)

+Make explicit that no preparation is needed!